 One of the concerns confronting parents of school-age children occurs when a child complains of not feeling well on a school day.
 A decision must be made as to whether the child stays home or goes to school.
 You do not want to keep a child home if he/she is not sick; but you also DO NOT want to send a sick child to school.
 The following are some guidelines to be followed until your doctor can be contacted.
-If you have no family doctor, the names of doctors in our area can be obtained by contacting Chilton Memorial Hospital=s Physician Referral Service @ 973-831-5511.
+If you have no family doctor, the names of doctors in our area can be obtained by contacting Chilton Memorial Hospitals Physician Referral Service at 1-800-247-9580.